 The number of counters installed and used in stock assessments has increased since river-specific advice began in 2007.
 The analysis is based on data from 9 to a maximum of 31 fish counters with a reasonable time series of data.
 The counter time series runs from 2002 to the most recent full year.
 Corrected average yearly fish counts can be calculated using a generalised linear model (GLM) to show the overall annual trend across the available counters.
-This provides a benchmarked comparison of how annual salmon returns have varied in this time period.
-Figure 4 shows variation in the mean values for numbers of salmon counted through counters from 2002 to 2022, peaking in 2007 which coincided with the cessation of offshore drift netting.
+This provides a benchmarked comparison of how annual salmon returns have varied over this time period.
+Figure 4 shows variation in the mean values for numbers of salmon counted through counters from 2002 to 2023, peaking in 2007 which coincided with the cessation of offshore drift netting.

-Figure 4 Marginal GLM Least Squares-mean standardised number of salmon counted through counters operated between 2002 and 2022 (\pm 95% confidence intervals - grey band).
+Figure 4 Marginal GLM Least Squares-mean standardised number of salmon counted through counters operated between 2002 and 2023 (\pm 95% confidence intervals - grey band).
 The number of counters is shown at the top.
 The linear trend over the full time period (red dashed line), and between 2007 and the present (blue dashed line) are also indicated.
 Note that the drift net fishery ceased at the end of the 2006 season.

-Figure 5 Marginal GLM LS-mean standardised number of (a) 1SW grilse and (b) MSW counted through counters operated between 2002 and 2022 (\pm 95% confidence intervals - grey band).
+Figure 5 Marginal GLM LS-mean standardised number of (a) 1SW grilse and (b) MSW counted through counters operated between 2002 and 2023 (\pm 95% confidence intervals - grey band).
 The linear trend over the full time period (red dashed line), and between 2007 and the present (blue dashed line) are also indicated.

 The overall linear trend of the fish counter time series indicates a moderate decline in mean abundance which has become more marked since 2007.
-A minor upturn was evident from the series low of 2014 until 2017 with mean abundance in 2020 an upturn on the preceding two years which has not continued since 2021.
-Figure 5a shows trends in returns of one-seawinter (1SW) grilse.
+A minor upturn was evident from the low of 2014 until 2017.
+Since 2020, a declining trend is evident with 2023 representing the lowest value in the whole time series.
+Figure 5a shows trends in returns of one-sea-winter (1SW) grilse.
 As 1SW grilse constitute the majority of the overall salmon stock in Ireland, it is unsurprising that the overall trend and year to year variations in mean stock abundance are similar as was observed for the total salmon stock (Figure 4).
 Figure 5b presents trends in returning multi-sea-winter (MSW) salmon, including spring salmon which predominantly return from January to May inclusive.
 A moderately declining trend is evident in this stock component over the time series.
-However, since 2020, a minor upward trend is evident and this reflects anecdotal reports from across the country in 2022 that MSW fish were a more notable feature of overall returns in 2022.
+However, the minor upward trend evident from 2020 to 2022 has not continued into 2023.

-Overall, 21 of the 29 counter estimates are below their mean counts from preceding years (Figure 6).
+Overall, 22 of the 25 fish counter returns estimates in the most recent year are below their mean counts from preceding years (Figure 6).

-Figure 6 The proportional change in the salmon count in 2022 compared to the preceding multi-annual mean count per fish counter (left panel); Mean salmon count and associated range (min, max) of the preceding time series (indicated by black circle and bar, respectively) in comparison to the most recent year's count (indicated by red X) (right panel).
+Figure 6 The proportional change in the salmon count in 2023 compared to the preceding multi-annual mean count per fish counter (left panel); Mean salmon count and associated range (min, max) of the preceding time series (indicated by black circle and bar, respectively) in comparison to the most recent year's count (indicated by red X) (right panel).